 Pastel paper makes a superb drawing paper, especially if you require a tinted background and prefer chalk highlights.

-I’m keen on Canson Mi-Teintes (affiliate) pastel paper.
+I’m keen on Canson Mi-Teintes pastel paper.
 It’s heavyweight paper and I like a neutral grey as my base.
 The upper surface has just the right coarseness and ‘bite’ to it.
 The reverse side has a different texture altogether and is not so good.

-Many artists online use Pastel Mat (affiliate) paper
+Numerous artists online use Pastel Mat paper.

 Watercolor Paper